From the very early days as a parent, you have many chances to use positive words to describe your children.

 Another shows the very structure of the language we speak shapes our knowledge of basic concepts in space and time.

 This also applies to parenting.
 The words we use to describe our children changes the way we perceive them, and even the way we feel about them.

-Imagine, for example, your two year old toddler is having a tantrum because he doesn’t want to sit in the shopping trolley.
+Imagine, for example, your two-year-old toddler is having a tantrum because he doesn’t want to sit in the shopping trolley.

-You can describe his behaviour two ways:
+You can describe his behavior in two ways: